QwQ1118/QwQ1118/README.md

 ### 👋 Hi
 - 👀 Can call me Qingqing Wu or Christy Wu.
 - 🌆 I'm from Kunming,China.
 And I'm currently working in Xi'an.
-- 🤔 I'm learning code to open other windows to the world. [blog](https://www.ready.cn)
+- 🤔 I'm learning code to open other windows to the world.
-- 📝 2025 - goal is learnning SQL and settingup my personal blog...
+- 📝 2025 - goal is learnning SQL and settingup my personal [blog](https://www.ready.cn)...
-- 📞 📞 You can contact me through wechat:Qx2_118 or ins:qx2_118
+- 📞 📞 You can contact me through wechat: Qx2_118 or ins: qx2_118

 ### 🌟 GitHub Stats